scraggo/bookmarks-programming/in-progress/in-progress.md

   - I want to make some sort of SPA with Angular 1.x and then in Aurelia
 - Python - tictactoe, backup files script
 - Hangman, vanilla Javascript (have a working Python version)
-- FreeCodeCamp - Full Stack track
 - **MUSIC**
+- Random music generator with output MIDI
 - MTFA in the most logical way.
   - Static?
   - Laravel?
   - Flask?
 Node?
-- Random music generator with output MIDI
 - Interactive music teaching app(s) for learning beginner through advanced guitar
 - Songwriting assistant GUI (maybe)